richardmoser/cresis_project/README.md

 - matplotlib
 - pickle
 - basemap
+- shapely

 ## Lessons Learned
-- if it says that you need to load mat73
+- if it says that you need to load mat73, you didn't save the layer file in the OPR tools.
+-